EmotiBit/Biometric_Validation_Methods/README.md

 When it comes to comparing data between two devices (a third-party and the EmotiBit), proper synchronization is imperative for accurate results.
 This responsibility mainly rests on whoever is recording new datasets.
 Different methods for accurate synchronization are mentioned below:

 - **Use the notes feature in the EmotiBit oscilloscope to input data straight into the EmotiBit data stream:** This method is simple and temporally accurate as each user note is given an EmotiBit timestamp in the EmotiBit `.csv` file.
 However, this approach is limited by input speed since the user needs to input data manually (limiting frequency and number of data types)
-- **Use an alignment procedure:** In the utility category under `instructions`, there are procedures designed for syncing data between the EmotiBit and other devices
+- **Use an alignment procedure:** Check out the "tapping prcedure" under "utility-protocols".
-  - Alignment procedures should describe the minimum hardware required for the procedure to be possible on a third-party device (e.g., an accelerometer required for the tapping procedure)

 ## Running algorithms on a PC